Electric scooters may appear inevitable now, with their rapid global adoption, but the true story is quite different.

 In 1887, Scottish inventor John Boyd Dunlop had a simple goal in mind – to make his son’s tricycle safer, more comfortable, and more fun (his son was actually prescribed frequent tricycle rides as an exercise by his doctor).

 He had some knowledge and experience in working with rubber, so he figured that if he fitted an inflated tube of rubber sheet over the wooden wheels, his son could have both a more stable and safer ride.

-Or rather, reborn, as the first pneumatic tire was actually invented by another Scotsman, Robert William Thomson, but it never gained any traction, and never went into production.
+The first pneumatic tire was initially invented by Robert William Thomson, a Scotsman, but it didn’t gain popularity or go into production.

 Thomson and his partners worked on improving the technology through their company, initially called Pneumatic Tyre, later renamed Dunlop Rubber, and then Dunlop Tyres.
 They also made significant contributions, including sulfur vulcanization, to pneumatic tire technology.
 However, patent issues posed ongoing challenges.
 Dunlop claimed he was unaware of the earlier invention when he reinvented it.

 The first battery-powered bicycle – 1895

-On December 31, 1895, Ogden Bolton Jr. was granted a patent (US552271A) for the first-ever battery-powered bicycle, for a 6-pole brush-and-commutator direct current (DC) hub motor integrated into the rear wheel, with no gears and no chains.
-Some of those terms may already start to sound familiar to some scooter enthusiasts and experts.
+On December 31, 1895, Ogden Bolton Jr. patented the first battery-powered bicycle, featuring a 6-pole brush-and-commutator DC hub motor integrated into the rear wheel, without gears or chains.
+These terms may already sound familiar to scooter enthusiasts and experts.

-Two years later, Hosea W. Libbey went a step further and actually invented the first electric bicycle (patent US596272), and included a double electric model.
-While it never gained any mass adoption, a lot of its design was borrowed almost 100 years later by Giant Lafree.
+Two years later, Hosea W. Libbey took a step further by inventing the first electric bicycle, which included a double electric model.
+While it didn’t achieve widespread adoption, its design heavily influenced the Giant Lafree nearly 100 years later.

-However, the idea for another personal two-wheel transport device was beginning to take shape…
+Nonetheless, the concept of another personal two-wheel transport device was starting to form.

 The kick scooter mystery